-2.2 Publications affirm the Library’s role in supporting scholarship and other creative and intellectual activity within Australia.
+2.3 Publications affirm the Library’s role in supporting scholarship and other creative and intellectual activity within Australia.
 They selectively interpret the Library’s collections in order to contribute to an understanding of Australian history and culture; they promote knowledge and use of the Library’s resources; and they promote the richness and diversity of the Library’s collections.

 4.3 Promotional and corporate publications will be aimed at a wide range of groups and stakeholders, from the general public to the library community.
-Their aim will be to promote and raise awareness of the Library’s role, its collections and services, the Library building, and to keep the community informed and updated on the Library’s policies and programs.
-Promotional publications include the Library Magazine, brochures, pamphlets, corporate publications such as the Annual Report and online versions of these publications.
+Their aim will be to promote and raise awareness of the Library’s role, its collections and services, and the Library building, and to keep the community informed and updated on the Library’s policies and programs.
+Promotional publications include the online Library magazine, brochures, pamphlets, corporate publications such as the Annual Report and online versions of these publications.

 4.4 An advance ‘for sale’ or trade titles list will require corporate approval one to three years ahead of publication.
 This will normally be achieved through the presentation of publication proposals for the consideration of the Publications Committee.

-4.5 The publishing program will support and complement other Library activities, including public programs such as exhibitions, events, education, Friends activities and fellowships.
+4.7 The publishing program will support and complement other Library activities, including public programs such as exhibitions, events, education, Friends activities and fellowships.

-4.8 Library staff may submit proposals for Library publications.
+4.9 Library staff may submit proposals for Library publications.
 All rights in material researched and developed by Library staff in the course of their duties will be the property of the National Library of Australia.

-4.9 All publications will comply with Australia’s copyright and moral rights legislation and will carefully and ethically address issues relating to culturally sensitive material.
+4.10 All publications will comply with Australia’s copyright and moral rights legislation and will carefully and ethically address issues relating to culturally sensitive material.

 6.1 Projected annual outputs will be set at the beginning of each financial year based on prior commitments, available resources and corporate priorities.

-7.1 Performance will be determined by:
+6.2 Performance will be determined by:

-- measuring against projected outputs
+- measuring against projected sales

 - revenue measured against projections